 “As a former teacher at PS 217, it was very important to me to be a pillar and a resource in the community that I not only taught in but also grew up in.
 This is why I turned to Flatbush Development Community (FDC) as this organization supports and strengthens Flatbush and its people beyond measure.
 I am grateful to my firm, Elefterakis, Elefterakis and Panek, which is a full-service Injury and Civil Rights law firm, for their support and involvement within the communities the firm services and to FDC for this continued partnership.
 I grew up in Flatbush, I live in Flatbush and I look forward to working alongside FDC in the future.”

 Robin also feels extremely thankful to have her committed staff; staff who give up their weekends to help those in need.
 But it’s pretty much the mantra of those that work at FDC.
 According to Nina Leonard:

 “Events like these are the most rewarding part of my job.
 No matter how small, seeing the direct impact we make in peoples’ lives one turkey at a time makes all of the difference!”

 The history of the Turkey Giveaway

 The Turkey Giveaway began about the years ago under the auspices of Council Member Jumanne Williams.
-At that time, current Council Member Lewis worked on William’s staff.
+At that time, current Council Member Louis worked on William’s staff.
 She and Robin partnered to hand out about 100 turkeys to members of the community.
-And the FDC is thankful that Council Member Lewis has continued the council’s generous support of the Turkey Giveaway.
+And the FDC is thankful that Council Member Louis has continued the council’s generous support of the Turkey Giveaway.